It’s panic stations! I need to make a claim. What do I do?

 What do we want out of an insurance provider?

 Can With Jack offer other kinds of business insurance?

-You can buy professional indemnity insurance, public liability and contents insurance on our website.
-If there's another type of cover you're after (for example employers’ liability and legal expenses), contact us.
+You can buy professional indemnity insurance, public liability, legal expenses and contents insurance on our website.
+If there's another type of cover you're after (for example employers’ liability), contact us.
 There’s a good chance we can just add it to your quote.